 4. Two or three veterinary technology courses will be offered per semester for eight semesters, and classes must be taken in sequence.
-Students are also required to complete several general education requirements for the A.A.S. degree.
+Students are also required to complete several general education requirements for the Associate in Applied Science degree.
 General education courses can be taken at local community colleges and transferred to NOVA, or taken online through ELI.

 5. On average, students must attend the Loudoun Campus two to three times per semester for testing and/or study.

 6. College admission and veterinary technology admission requirements include:

 - Admission to NOVA with Loudoun designated as home campus.

 - Student must be 18 years of age or older.

 - Satisfactory scores on NOVA placement tests for reading, writing and mathematics.